KRFOSS/kali-docs/community/submitting-issues-kali-bug-tracker/index.md

 #### Uploading Relevant Files

-Sometimes it is important to provide information to the development team that can’t easily be typed in as text.
+Sometimes it is important to provide information to the development team that can't easily be typed in as text.
 This section of the report allows you to add screenshots and log files.
 Be mindful of the size limitation in place.

 You can add a file by clicking the 'Choose File' button.
 This will open the file manager for your system and allow you to select the file you want to attach to your report.
 Once you have selected the file, click the 'Open' button to return to your report and click the 'Upload File' button.